-Choose an old fashioned pie crust recipe with lard if you want to bake the richest, flakiest crusts you can imagine.
+Choose an old fashioned lard pie crust recipe if you want to bake the richest, flakiest crust you can imagine.

 Mom's Recipe Scrapbooks (c.
 1920s)

 2-3/4 cups flour, 1 teaspoon salt, 1/2 pound lard; plus 1/2 tablespoon vinegar, 1 egg, and enough water to make 1/2 cup.